Blazorise/Blazorise.Articles/news/2025-09-11-release-notes-182/post.md

 ### DatePicker Initial Time Values

-Added the ability to set the initial hour and minute values, making time-sensitive scenarios easier out of the box.
+Added the ability to set the **initial hour** and **minute** values, making time-sensitive scenarios easier out of the box.

 The initial time is applied when the control first renders (or when it's cleared), helping users jump straight to the intended time instead of scrolling from midnight.
 This is especially helpful for scheduling apps, calendar inputs, and any workflow where a common start time (e.g., 09:00) is expected.

 ### DataGrid Numeric Filtering Fix

-Numeric columns now default to equals instead of contains when filtering.
+Numeric columns now default to **equals** instead of **contains** when filtering.
 This matches user expectations and avoids false positives (for example, filtering for 10 will no longer match 210).

 ## Experimening

 ### Blazorise Outlook Clone

-We've also been experimenting with Blazorise FluentUI by building a small Outlook clone.
+We've also been experimenting with **Blazorise FluentUI** by building a small **Outlook clone**.
 It's a fun demo that shows how far you can go with the Blazorise FluentUI provider-layout, navigation, and productivity UX all in one place.

 If you're curious, check out the source code here: github.com/Megabit/BlazoriseOutlookClone.